andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 Knowing about all the various models is one thing.
 Knowing how they relate, interact, and (possibly) overlap is the _big_ thing.

-Discovering the spine / the armature turns out to be fundamental in this.
+Discovering the spine / the armature of the domain as a whole turns out to be fundamental in this.
 Remember; this was a very process-intensive environment, where our things (Cases) pass through a lot of organisations and hands.

 You don't need to do this all bottom-up.
-You can start from the top, or take value-stream slices, going *end-to-end* helps a lot.
+You can start from the top, or take value-stream slices.
+Going *end-to-end* helps a lot.
 (This is a great use case for Event Storming, and one reason why it has proved so popular.)

 (There is a paradox here - I needed to investigate this first, in order to find the concrete elements, which then allowed me to pull back out to see how everything joined together into the whole, bigger picture.)